WoltLab/docs.woltlab.com/docs/migration/wsc55/php.md

 Furthermore any AJAX-based logic that would previously rely on `AJAXProxyAction` combined with a method in an `AbstractDatabaseObjectAction` should also be implemented using a dedicated `RequestHandlerInterface`-based controller.
 Both `AbstractAction` and `AJAXProxyAction`-based AJAX requests should be considered soft-deprecated going forward.

-When creating a `RequestHandlerInterface`-based controller, care should be taken to ensure no mutable state is stored in object properties of the controller itself, the state of the controller object must be identical before, during and after a request was processed.
-Instead any required values must be passed explicitly by means of method parameters and return values.
+When creating a `RequestHandlerInterface`-based controller, care should be taken to ensure no mutable state is stored in object properties of the controller itself.
+The state of the controller object must be identical before, during and after a request was processed.
+Any required values must be passed explicitly by means of method parameters and return values.
 Likewise any functionality called by the controller’s `handle()` method should not rely on implicit global values, such as `WCF::getUser()`, as was explained in the previous [section about request-specific logic](#request-specific-logic-will-no-longer-happen-during-boot).

 The recommended pattern for a `RequestHandlerInterface`-based controller looks as follows: